2021 Würzburg stabbing: Aftermath

 Bavarian Minister-President Markus Söder declared three days of mourning, with flags at half-staff.
 Memorial services were held in Würzburg.

 Initial suspicions of an Islamic act of terror by police were widely reported in media.
 Press and Information Office spokesperson Steffen Seibert emphasised that the investigation's state at the time was based only on speculation.
 A few days after the attack, while investigations were still ongoing, Jörg Meuthen, co-leader of the Alternative for Germany (AfD), presented the suspected Islamist motive to promote anti-immigration policies.
 The claim was criticized by the Christian Democratic Union of Germany (CDU), including Würzburg's mayor Christian Schuchardt, who wrote an open letter to the city's citizens that "the crimes of single perpetrators should never be grossly applied to entire ethnic groups, religions, or nationalities", saying that Somalis and refugees in general shouldn't be subjected to collectively condemnation.
-Susanne Hennig-Wellsow, chairwoman of Die Linke, said that AfD was politically instrumentalising the crime to spread "dehumanising propoganda".
+Susanne Hennig-Wellsow, chairwoman of Die Linke, said that AfD was politically instrumentalising the crime to spread "inhuman propaganda" ('menschenverachtende Propaganda').

 The citizens who intervened in the attack were celebrated by the press as heroes.
 In November 2021, five of them were honored for civil courage by the state of Bavaria.
 Mall detective Hossein Moradi, Chia Rabiei (42), Peter Thoma-Vogt and Ahmed Hirsi Mohamed (19), each received a Bavarian Rescue Medal for directly engaging the perpetrator, while Jens Kleefeld (28) received a Christopherus Medal for providing first aid during the situation.
 Media later noted that three of those honored were immigrants (two from Iran and one from Somalia).
-At the one-year anniversary in 2022, three other helpers, along with three of the previously honored (Moradi, Rabiei, and Mohamed), were given Bavarian Order of Merit medals by the city of Würzburg through the mayor and seocnd mayor, with Söder cancelling on short notice as the presiding politician.
+At the one-year anniversary in 2022, three other helpers, along with three of the previously honored (Moradi, Rabiei, and Mohamed), were given Bavarian Order of Merit medals by the city of Würzburg through the mayor and second mayor, with Söder cancelling on short notice as the presiding politician.
 One of the recipients, shopkeeper Gabi Marx who was wounded protecting the injured 11-year-old, later travelled to the United States to leave her medal at the grave of her idol, Elvis Presely, on his death day on 16 August.
 In March 2023, another nine people were commemorated by the city of Würzburg.